When the Nervous System Isn’t Ready, Even the Best Tools Can Stall

 “Maybe I’m the problem.”

-In many cases, that conclusion is simply not true.
+In many cases, the conclusion “I’m the problem” is simply not true.

 Most traditional approaches assume the brain has solid access to: